djaney/devbox/README.md

 # devbox
-vagrant box for my development tools.
+vagrant box for web development services.

 This contains only stuff that I don't want to pollute my host machine with.